tobiasbuhrer/tobiasb/web/modules/contrib/geofield/README.md

 ### Save or Updated a Geofield programmatically

-To save or update programatically a Geofield (both single and multivalue) it is
+To save or update programmatically a Geofield (both single and multivalue) it is

 sufficient to pass the WKT values/geometries to the